replicaJunction/Plog/README.md

 Write-Log "Something broke!" -Severity Error
 ```

+# Planned features

+* Options for log archival, rotation, and cleanup
+* Ability to write a plain text log instead of CMTrace format (a.k.a a boring log file)
+* Saving Plog settings to a configuration file to allow them to persist across PowerShell sessions

 # Credits

 Plog would not be possible without some of the great posts from #PSBlogWeek 2016.
 I'd especially like to thank Adam Bertram for information on CMTrace's logging template, as well as the method for logging the script line number.
+[Check out the full blog post](http://www.adamtheautomator.com/building-logs-for-cmtrace-powershell/) for more details.